skemper/www.jhu-oose.com/lectures/1/index.md

   - Notes & other item data.
   - Scheduling.
   - Synching with other providers (Apple Reminders, Google Keep, and so forth).
+- Features we came up with in class:
+  - Vim plugin.
+  - Wallpaper.
+  - Select multiple (maybe all) items as done at once.
+  - See what’s complete.
+  - Reordering.
+  - Deadlines.
+  - Subtasks.
+  - Categories.
 - Can we start writing code already?
   - Consider design.
     - When we talk about _design_ we mean design of the _code_, not _graphic design_.